You did it. Your Pennsylvania LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-What is the Pennsylvania Decennial Report?
-Why is it Important?
+What Is the Pennsylvania Decennial Report?
+Why Is It Important?

-Consider a Decennial Report the Commonwealth’s yearly checkup on your LLC.
+Consider a decennial report the Commonwealth’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Pennsylvania business.

 Each state has its own reporting requirements, and some don’t even require them.
 But in most states, you’re required to submit one per year that includes your LLC name, principal office address, registered office information, and member/manager names and addresses.
-Whether you run a domestic or foreign LLC, you should plan on submitting Decennial Reports.
+Whether you run a domestic or foreign LLC, you should plan on submitting decennial reports.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the Commonwealth updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

 For example, if you change your registered office, or your current office falls through, you’ll need to keep the Department of State informed so they can update their contact information.
-Miss one of their communications and your LLC in Pennsylvania might end up falling out of good standing or, even worse, administratively dissolved.
+Miss one of their communications and your LLC in Pennsylvania might end up falling out of good standing or, even worse, being administratively dissolved.

 Moreover, keeping your information current will help other businesses and potential customers find you.
 If the Department of State has the most updated data on record, people can find your business by performing a name search.